loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 **Test Cases** | **GitHub Issue** | **Complete**
 D1) Make sure to allow service professionals to combine two or more existing services with a special price and duration.| - | -
 D2) Make sure to link to information for each item in the bundle with an option for a bundle description.| - | -
+D3) Make sure pricing bundles include setup, process, and finish times and override individual pricing times. | - | -
+D4) Make sure pricing are prominent to the client and when two separate services that are in a bundle are booked, warn the client to book the bundle instead. | - | -

 ## Epic Story 8
 As [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md), I'd like my payment processing system to be flexible and seamless so I don't have to worry about being paid.